fanteastick/quartz-test/content/linux/Ideas for what one can do with a home server.md

 It's so sad to see a powerful machine becoming demoted to a glorified external hard drive.
 Even worse, collecting dust!

 - [x] blog post detailing the evolution, and then summarizing the final result --> [2025-04-29 | Eilleen's Blog](https://blog.eilleeenz.com/2025/2025-04-29)

+## Self-hosted philosophy

+Example: Snapchat in 2025 deciding to limit cloud storage for its users, and you have to pay 5/month for all your saved photos.
+Why should I pay for the photos that I took, with the phone that I already paid for, with my time, which is money?

+Example: self-hosting open source code means you can change and edit anything you want.

 ## Done
 - expose services to the internet with [[Cloudflare tunnels with Docker]]
 - web server [GitHub - http-party/http-server: a simple zero-configuration command-line http server](https://github.com/http-party/http-server) [Use HTTPS and Custom Domains for Local Development with Docker Nginx | Dave Kerr Software](https://hackerrdave.com/https-local-docker-nginx/)